bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-porting.rst

 Not Shown/Empty Tables in Screens
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please make sure to check every screen which produces table-like output (e.g. ``Kernel/Modules/AgentTicketStatusView.pm``).
-If the list of e.g. tickets is empty or even not shown at all, check if the parameter ``Output => 1`` is used in creating the output for the page.
+Please make sure to check every screen which produces table-like output (e. g. ``Kernel/Modules/AgentTicketStatusView.pm``).
+If the list of e. g. tickets is empty or even not shown at all, check if the parameter ``Output => 1`` is used in creating the output for the page.

 Encoding Issues in Legacy Front End Modules